atata-framework/atata-bootstrap/CONTRIBUTING_COMPONENT.md

 ## Code Analysis

-Please use code analysis and fix produced issues.
+Please run code analysis in IDE and fix produced code analysis warnings when there are some.

-To run code analysis: In VS top menu choose "Analyze/Run Code Analysis/On Solution".
-Then verify warnings and messages in "Error List" panel.

 ## Pull Request

-Commit with push and [create pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+Commit with push and [create pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).